 Sean Strub contacted The News Eagle with his views about the appearance of the proposed annex as will as its need.

 "This is the most dramatic change to Milford's visual aesthetic since I have lived here," Strub wrote in an email.
 "Perhaps the most dramatic in several generations.
 It will permanently change the historic character of the center of the Borough, degrading significantly the attractiveness and charm that drives our primary private sector driver of our economy, tourism."

-Page 2 of 2 - The local citizen continued, "If community stewards don't speak up soon to oppose this plan, this monstrosity will get built.
+The local citizen continued, "If community stewards don't speak up soon to oppose this plan, this monstrosity will get built.
 After more than 200 years of responsible management of the Borough's architectural assets, it will be shameful if today, on our watch, we see it thrown down the drain."

 Commissioner Osterberg reiterated what the County sees as the pressing need for the expansion.